lmiccini/install_yamls/MULTI_REGION_SETUP.md

 gpgkey=https://pkgs.k8s.io/addons:/cri-o:/stable:/v1.28/rpm/repodata/repomd.xml.key
 EOF

-# Install CRI-O
+# Install CRI-O and cri-tools
-sudo dnf install -y cri-o
+sudo dnf install -y cri-o cri-tools

-# Install Microshift (will pull additional dependencies)
+# Install Microshift
 sudo dnf install -y microshift microshift-selinux
 ```

 **Note**:
 - The COPR repository provides `microshift` and `microshift-selinux` packages
 - The `microshift-networking` package is only available in official Red Hat repositories (networking functionality is included in the main COPR package)
-- CRI-O container runtime is installed from Kubernetes repositories when using COPR on unregistered systems
+- Container runtime dependencies (`cri-o` and `cri-tools`) are installed from Kubernetes repositories when using COPR on unregistered systems

 **Alternative Option: Use K3s for Region 2**